 Caring for your group member & how to identify and support those who are struggling.

 Paula looked in the rear-view mirror to apply concealer beneath her eyes.
 The circles would soon deepen beyond what makeup could erase.
 Tonight, however, she could pass it off as tiredness.
 She checked her phone for what felt like the hundredth time that day.
 No news.
 She considered dialing her mother’s number but stopped herself.
 After checking her reflection one last time, she went into her Bible study group.

 She had been tempted to skip the group; after all, how could she possibly concentrate with all that was going on?
 However, the alternative of going back to her housemates’ questions seemed worse.
 When the group leader asked if she was okay, she could not get the words out, so just nodded.
 Prayer was exactly what she needed; why did she struggle so much to ask for it?

 “They’re running tests,” her mother had told her through tears the previous day.

 Paula wished she did not hold on so tightly to her pain.
 Sharing it with the group might help, but she didn’t know how to.
 Instead, she settled into her chair and allowed the discussion to flow around her.

 When people stopped talking and started to whisper, Paula woke up.
 How long had she been asleep?
 They were looking at her, curled like a cat in the armchair.
 Paula’s cheeks flushed.
 The Group Members averted their eyes, and the conversation started up again.
 The words on the page of Paula’s Bible swam through her tears.
 She kept her head down until the heat in her cheeks subsided.

 What to Look for

 Some members of your group will be willing and able to share their ups and downs quite openly.
-Others will find it more challenging to offer personal information in a group setting.
+Others will find it much more challenging to offer personal information in a group setting.
 As Group Guide, it is important that you pay close attention to the ways in which your members communicate how they are doing.
 Here are some things to look out for: